Hradec Králové: Sights

-The historic city centre is located around the Velké Square, where all the most valuable historic buildings are located.
+The historic city centre is located around the square Velké náměstí, where all the most valuable historic buildings are located.
 The face of the modern city dates from the end of the 19th and the first half of the 20th century, when many monumental representative buildings in the Art Nouveau and Functionalism styles were built here.

 The main landmark of Hradec Králové and the most important monument is the Cathedral of the Holy Spirit.
 The Church of the Holy Spirit was founded by Elizabeth Richeza in 1307, the two massive towers were added in 1360.
 It was promoted to a cathedral by Pope Alexander VII in 1664.
 It is the only Gothic church, which survived the construction of the fortress in the 18th century.

 The second landmark and the tallest building in the city with 72 m is the White Tower.
 The originally Renaissance bell tower was built in 1574–1580 and completed in 1589.
 It includes the third biggest bell in Bohemia.
 Today the tower serves as a lookout tower and space for exhibitions.

 The Church of Saint John of Nepomuk was built on the site of the former castle in 1710–1729.
 The interior contains valuable paintings from 1887, created in the Beuron Art School style.

 The Museum of Eastern Bohemia in Hradec Králové was founded in 1880.
 The large museum building was designed by architect Jan Kotěra and built in 1909–1912.
-The museum has approximately 3,000,000 items in archeological, scientific and historical collections.
+The museum has approximately 3,000,000 items in archaeological, scientific and historical collections.
 One of the most valuable exhibits is the oldest surviving collections of Czech Renaissance polyphony, the Codex Speciálník manuscript.